Back to blog

 But cold emailing for jobs those who don’t need your services not only wastes your time, it leaves a bad taste in your recipients' mouths (which could affect your reputation and your chances of getting hired in the future).
 Rather than reaching out to just anyone, send email messages only to those who are genuinely likely to benefit from your services.

-If you sell small services around $200 to $500 per service, you could build a small Shopify app using some free shopify theme templates as well as some of the best Shopify apps.
-Once your store is live, you could then add links to it in your email signature where clients could buy your services directly.
+If you sell small services priced between $200 and $500 per service, you could build a small Shopify app using free Shopify theme templates and some of the best Shopify apps.
+Once your store is live, add links to it in your email signature so clients can buy your services directly.

 If you have happy clients on your roster, ask them to make introductions to any other contacts they think you could help.
 Even if they aren’t willing to make these connections, ask if you can use their name when reaching out.
 Then, use a template like the one below when you send your cold email for that freelance job.